prabhu-ram/samples/README.md

 	+ npm install --save

 		This will start all the downloads for the endtoend prototype.
 The --save at the end is important as it will install the files locally in the prototype.
 This will make installation/deployments easier later.
+This install will download tons of stuff - be patient as there is a lot of bloat in the code.

 	+ bower install --save